nicolasdao/google-cloud-bucket/README.md

 ### Buckets & Files Configuration
 #### Publicly Readable Config

 This allows to make any files publicly readable by anybody on the web.
 That's usefull if you want to host a website, or publish data (e.g., RSS feed).

+Once your bucket is publicly readable, everyone can access it at this url: [https://storage.googleapis.com/your-bucket/some-path/index.html](https://storage.googleapis.com/your-bucket/some-path/index.html)

-If you intend to set this up to host a website, don't forget to also set up CORS (next section [Configuring CORS On a Bucket](#configuring-cors-on-a-bucket)).
+> WARNING: If that bucket hosts files that hsould be accessible cross domain (e.g., an RSS feed), don't forget to also set up CORS (next section [Configuring CORS On a Bucket](#configuring-cors-on-a-bucket)).

 ```js
 const bucket = storage.bucket('your-bucket')